fugudesign/maintenance-switch/readme.txt

 === Maintenance Switch ===
 Contributors: fugudesign
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=JYBDJCKL3FCE8
-Tags: maintenance, maintenance mode, maintenance page, maintenance button, coming soon, coming soon page, mode, wordpress maintenance mode, site maintenance, site offline, unavailable, switch, administration, construction, under construction, offline, fugu
+Tags: maintenance, maintenance mode, maintenance page, maintenance button, coming soon, coming soon page, mode, wordpress maintenance mode, site maintenance, offline, site offline, unavailable, switch, administration, construction, under construction, offline, fugu
 Requires at least: 3.5
 Tested up to: 4.5
-Stable tag: 1.3.0
+Stable tag: 1.3.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Customize and switch easily and simply in (native) maintenance mode from your backend or frontend.
+Customize easily and switch in one-click to (native) maintenance mode from your backend or frontend.

 == Description ==

+### One-click maintenance mode

 This plugin adds a button to the admin bar for toggling the builtin maintenance mode.

+### Core maintenance mode

 A .maintenance file is generated and copied to the Wordpress installation folder when turning on the maintenance mode.
 A maintenance.php file is generated and added to the wp-content folder for custom HTML code.